The Mental Health Association Unveils Coffee Foundation campaign 'Call Us Crazy' Worldwide Suicide Prevention Day 2024

 Sharing a vision of a world with zero stigma, zero shame, and zero silence equals zero suicides

-Mental health issues are now more critical than ever, particularly among young people, who face a higher risk of suicide than ever before.
+Mental health issues are now more critical than ever, particularly among young people, who face a higher risk of suicide.
 The campaign aligns with World Suicide Prevention Day, observed globally on September 10, 2024.

-Damien O’Brien, founder of TMHA, commented, “As human beings, we thrive on social connections.
-Coffee Foundation provides a platform, or the Trojan horse, for starting a conversation over coffee that can significantly support mental well-being.
+Australian Damien O’Brien, founder of TMHA, commented, “As human beings, we thrive on social connections.
+Coffee Foundation provides a platform—or a Trojan horse—for starting a conversation over coffee that can significantly support mental well-being.
 You don’t need to be an expert to make a difference.”

 In Switzerland, renowned for its perfectionism, mental health remains a taboo subject.
 According to O’Brien, there is a strong reluctance in the country to openly address mental health issues.
 It is difficult for organizations, including the government, to deal with the mental health crisis, especially the topic of youth suicide.